CamH53/camhportfolio.github.io/README.md

 #### Technical Skills: Python, SQL, R, AWS

 ## Education
-- B.S., Computer Science | The University of North Carolina at Charlotte (_TBC May 2025_)
+- B.S., Computer Science | The University of North Carolina at Charlotte (_To Be Completed in May 2025_)

 ## Work Experience
 **Logistic Intern @ The Consignors (_May 2023 - August 2023_)**